Are demographically invariant models and representations in medical imaging fair?: Introduction

 Here, we add to this ongoing discussion by considering different types of demographic invariance and assessing their relationship to notions of algorithmic fairness, as well as their desirability in the medical imaging domain.
 First, we consider \emph{marginal representation invariance}, corresponding to a latent space that does \emph{not} encode group membership (\cref{sec:marginal-invariance}).
-We point out that marginal invariance implies \emph{statistical parity}, discussing why this is undesirable in virtually all medical imaging applications.
-Secondly, we consider \emph{class-conditional representation invariance}, which implies the \emph{separation} fairness criterion (\cref{sec:conditional-invariance}).
-We lay out why enforcing this criterion appears undesirable as well (\cref{sec:general-drawbacks}). \Cref{fig:overview} shows an illustration of the two representation invariance approaches.
+We point out that marginal invariance implies \emph{statistical parity}, and we discuss why this is highly undesirable in all cases in which disease prevalences differ between groups.
+Secondly, we consider \emph{class-conditional representation invariance}, which implies the \emph{separation} fairness criterion and, as a consequence, equalized error rates (\cref{sec:conditional-invariance}).
+We lay out why enforcing marginal or conditional invariance may be undesirable even in cases in which disease prevalences are correctly accounted for, since both notions of invariance require equalizing the predicted risk distributions across patient groups (\cref{sec:general-drawbacks}).
+Notably, directly enforcing statistical parity or separation does \emph{not} require such equalization of risk prediction distributions. \Cref{fig:overview} shows an illustration of the two representation invariance approaches.
 Finally, we consider \emph{counterfactual model invariance}, corresponding to \emph{counterfactual fairness} (\cref{sec:model-invariance}).
-We discuss the challenges involved in defining meaningful counterfactuals with respect to demographic groups in medical imaging, finding that this notion appears impractical.
-Our negative findings lend further urgency to the development and implementation of thorough fairness assessments, given that models will have the capability to discriminate against demographic groups.
+We discuss the significant challenges involved in defining meaningful counterfactuals with respect to demographic groups in medical imaging, finding that this notion appears impractical in many cases and reduces to the two invariance notions discussed above in others, entailing the discussed drawbacks.
+Our findings lend further urgency to the development and implementation of thorough fairness assessments and more nuanced unfairness mitigation techniques, given that models \emph{will} likely have the capability to discriminate against demographic groups.

-The technical results we discuss are not new; references are provided throughout.
-Our aim is to emphasize the relevance of these results to the current discourse in (fair) medical imaging, and explore their practical implications.
+The technical results we discuss are (mostly) not new; references to relevant prior work are provided throughout.
+Our aim here is to emphasize the relevance of these results to the current discourse in (fair) medical imaging, and to explore their practical implications.